Schedules & Regulations

 - the BSA committee can advise to postpone giving an Binding Study Advice in case of special circumstances.
 The BSA committee advises the Faculty Board who will ultimately take the decision.

-- the formal Binding Study Advice will be sent out by the Faculty Board, through e-mail, on July 29, 2022.
+The formal Binding Study Advice will be sent out by the Faculty Board through e-mail, on 26 July 2024.
 It is possible to appeal this decision.
 The procedure for appealing this decision will be explained in the decision.